 Steps for Reading and Clearing Codes with a YOUCANIC Scanner:

-- Access the Diagnostic Menu: On the scanner’s display, navigate to the “Diagnostic” or “Scan” menu.
-This menu allows you to access various diagnostic functions.
+- Access the Diagnostic Menu: On the YOUCANIC scanner’s display, navigate to the “Diagnostic” or “Scan” menu.
+This menu allows you to access various diagnostic functions for your Ford.

-- Select Ford as the Vehicle Make: This ensures the scanner effectively communicates with the Acura On-Board Diagnostic system and effectively scans the fault codes.
+- Select ‘FORD’ as the Vehicle Make: This ensures the scanner effectively communicates with the Ford On-Board Diagnostic system and effectively scans the fault codes.

-- Select Model and Chassis: After selecting the vehicle make, scroll through the available models and select the correct one for your vehicle.
+- Select Model and Chassis: After selecting the vehicle make, scroll through the available models and select the correct one for your Ford.
 Additionally, choose the corresponding chassis or body type.

-- Interpret the Codes: Once the scanner completes the code retrieval process, the displayed codes will provide information about specific issues detected by the control unit.
+- Interpret the Codes: Once the YOUCANIC scanner completes the code retrieval process, the displayed codes will provide information about specific issues detected by the control unit.
 Take note of these codes for further analysis and diagnosis.
 Click here to learn more about fault codes.

 - Repair the Problem: Using the fault codes as a guide, address the underlying issues related to the identified codes.
 Consult repair manuals and online resources, or seek professional assistance to determine the necessary repairs or component replacements.